ElektraInitiative/libelektra/doc/decisions/elektra_prefix.md

   with a refactoring tool @kodebach writes.
 - To be 100% C99 compatible we cannot introduce identifiers which the same 31 character prefix (e.g. `ELEKTRA_WARNING_VALIDATION_SYTACTIC_LEXER` and `ELEKTRA_WARNING_VALIDATION_SYTACTIC_PARSER` would be a problem).
   Otherwise, it is not guaranteed that the code can be compiled with every C99 compiler.
-  However, since most modern compilers will not actually have this limitation, we could ignore the 31 character prefix issue, if it becomes inconvienent.

 ## Related Decisions